 However, five respondents thought the pre-screening process was only helpful some of the time and three thought it was never helpful.
 One respondent noted that they routinely send customers an email with examples of mold, asbestos, open-wall construction, and other health and safety barriers as part of the pre-screening and scheduling process, yet they still encountered barriers that prevented an assessment from moving forward at an estimated 10 to 15% of appointments.

 Two respondents noted that expanding virtual pre-screening (guided video calls with a technician) could help identify health and safety barriers before a home visit, but that customer willingness and vendor staff availability might limit that approach.

-Remediation

-Nearly half of HES respondents (40%) and half of HES-IE respondents (50%) with a health and safety barrier recalled technicians providing them with remediation options and/or a list of qualified third-party remediation contractors.

-Figure 45: Respondents that Recall Receiving Remediation Information

-(Source: Participant survey)